drerickromero/drerickromero_website/content/authors/admin/_index.md

 Erick Romero's research focus was phononics and nanomechanical systems, which aimed to develop a circuitry platform based on mechanical vibrations.
 By engineering the acoustic field interactions with nanomechanical systems, Erick has been able to integrate some circuitry capabilities in a silicon chip, just as an electronic circuit but with phonons.

-He currently works at the Australian National Fabrication Facility supporting technical fabrications processes.
+He currently works at the Australian National Fabrication Facility supporting nanofabrication processes.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.